FAQs

 1. What are the minimum admissions requirements?

-There are currently no precise minimum admissions requirements to be admitted into UT PGE as they change on a yearly basis depending on the pool of applicants.
-The Office of Admissions reviews all applications and makes decisions using a holistic review process when reviewing applications.
-Students who have automatic admission to UT do not obtain a guaranteed spot into the Cockrell School of Engineering; admission into engineering is also based on a variety of factors.
-The entire application is taken into consideration so we recommend spending a considerable amount of time working on the essays, letter of recommendation, resume, etc.
+There currently aren’t precise minimum admissions requirements to be admitted into UT PGE.
+We know, we know, that sounds like a non-answer.
+But requirements change each year, depending on the pool of applicants.
+The UT Austin admissions office reviews all applications first and makes decisions using a holistic review process.
+If you're admitted to UT Austin, you’re not guaranteed a spot in the Cockrell School of Engineering because admission into engineering programs is based on additional factors.
+Our best tip is to spend considerable time working on your essays, resume, letter of recommendation, etc., to present the best application possible to the admissions committee.

 2. What are the application deadlines?

-For incoming freshman: Students applying for admission from high school, the deadline for fall semester admission is December 1.
-The application and all required documents must be received by this deadline.
-If a student is retaking the SAT/ACT, admission will take the later test as long as there is one on file by the deadline.
+For incoming freshmen (i.e., high school students applying to attend UT Austin once they receive their high school diplomas), the deadline for fall semester admission is Dec.
+1. The application and all required documents must be received by this deadline.
+If you are retaking the SAT/ACT, the admissions office will consider the later test as long as there is one on file by the deadline.

-We recommend you stay up-to-date with the admissions process by visiting the Office of Admissions website.
+We recommend you stay up to date with the admissions process by frequently visiting the Office of Admissions website.

 3. Can I apply for spring admission?